theopenconversationkit/tock/docs-mk/en/docs/guide/studio.md

 > The just-created application is now visible from the menu: _Configuration_ > _NLU Applications_.
 >
-> Once the first application has been created, more can be added by going back to this interface, then _Create New Application_.
+> Once the first application has been created, you can create others using _Create New Application_.

 ## Add a connector